VIETNAM VETERANS & FAMILY VISITS

 “You are doing so much more for people than giving them a tour.
 You are helping them to make peace with themselves which heals their hearts and souls and gives them a better understanding of how things really are”.

-My special tours cater for Veterans and/or families who return to visit bases and areas of interest in and around Da Nang and accessible central Vietnam.
+My special tours cater for Veterans and/or families who return to visit bases and areas of interest in and around Da Nang and accessible central Vietnam as part of their Vietnam travel.
 Visitors include Veterans themselves, their families, and an extra special welcome to relatives of those who were killed in action.
 Central Vietnam was one of the heaviest affected regions of my country during the war and as time has passed much of the evidence of fighting has been reclaimed by jungle, town and city expansion etc.

-Invariably, the question I always expect from visiting US Veterans and their families is how DO the Vietnamese perceive their presence in my country today.
+Invariably, the question I always expect from visiting US Veterans and their families on their Vietnam holidays is how DO the Vietnamese perceive their presence in my country today.

 So I thought I would add my own very personal words about how present-day Vietnam and my people view that tragic period of 1st Nov 1955 – 30th April 1975.

 ………..like today’s younger generations I was so fortunate that I was born and raised in peacetime.
 I come from a small central Vietnamese village where in the late 1990s we usually had a shortage of electricity and most families pulled-up their chairs and sat in front of their houses under the moonlight and talked about the wars, how they survived, Vietnam’s subsidy period and everything about daily life.
 The image of neighbours gathering and talking, children playing “hide and seek”, the peaceful atmosphere of the rice paddy fields and the stories I learnt are all in my heart.
 Those were the days that I never forget because this is a part of me.